stackhpc/terraform-kayobe-multinode/README.rst

    ansible-galaxy install -r ansible/requirements.yml

+Review the vars defined within `defaults.yml` in here you can customise the version of kayobe, kayobe-config or openstack-config.
+However, make sure to define `ssh_key_path` to point to the location of the SSH key in use amongst the nodes and also `vxlan_vni` which should be unique value between 1 to 16,777,215.

 Finally run the ansible playbooks.
 You may need to run `fix-homedir-ownership.yml` if you are using an image that has `ansible_user` not owning their own home folder.
 You may also need to run `grow-control-host.yml` if you are using LVM images and the LVMs are too small to install Ansible.